 Vampires dominate American and European mythologies more than any other otherworldly creatures (werewolves come pretty close though) and it is only obvious that their pop culture has always been fascinated with those creatures.

 Filmmakers’ fascination with vampires has converted it into a ‘genre’ in itself.
 From several hardcore commercial filmmakers to acclaimed artists such as Francis Ford Coppola and Jim Jarmusch, the mythical creature has had all kinds of films dedicated to it.

 Here is the list of our top seven picks for the best Vampire films of all time in no particular order.

 List of Best Vampire Movies of All Time

-At the very height of German Expressionist cinema movement, director F.W.
+At the very height of the German Expressionist cinema movement, director F.W.
 Murnau decided to take on the famous horror novel ‘Dracula’.
-The film, which over time became one of the most influential masterpieces of all times, was one of the very first horror films ever made.
+The film, which over time became one of the most influential masterpieces of all time, was one of the very first horror films ever made.

 Legendary director Francis Ford Coppola’s take on the classic novel of the same name was lauded for its breathtaking visual aesthetics and creepy sound design.
 Starring Gary Oldman as Count Dracula, the film had a thunderous response on the critical and commercial scale and is known as one of the best takes on the classic gothic horror novel.

 The film had Gary Oldman playing the bloodthirsty anti-hero, whose wife has committed suicide.
 He somehow finds out that his wife has been reincarnated as his lawyer’s fiancée Mina and his pursuit of her begins.
 The film takes some ‘bloody’ twisted turns to finally reach its chilling conclusion.